 Pinterest is the favorite tool for many bloggers and online business owners.
 It’s a powerful social media platform that works as a search engine and drives people to your website – if you create the appropriate graphics and pins.

 In The Shop (launching September 1) you can get high quality but affordable templates for blog graphics that will work amazingly on Pinterest.
 Follow this guide with your new templates to create Pins that will boost your blog views and make Pinterest your number 1 referral site in no time!
-Sign up below to become a VIP for The Shop and get sneak previews, coupons, and early access to all the goodies.

 In the meantime, here’s the anatomy of a perfect Pinterest pin in five easy steps.